-Have no fear, your solar specialist will help you take advantage of net metering or similar programs in your state.
+Have no fear, your solar specialist will help you understand net metering and take advantage of programs as well as solar incentives in your state.

 The solar energy you produce is way more valuable when you keep than when you sell it back to your utility company.

-In fact 2-3X more valuable!
+In fact, 2-3X more valuable!
 So, try to keep what you can of it.
 This means including solar battery storage to your solar panel system.